innofactororg/bicep-action/README.md

 The workflow can be started manually (**workflow dispatch**) or automatically when a **pull request review** is submitted with an **approved** state.

-This stage is set to a specific [environment](#create-github-environment).
+This job targets a specific [environment](#getting-started).
 If **required reviewers** have been added, the deployment job will only run after manual approval from one of the specified approvers.

 When started, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.